DevExpress/devextreme-documentation/concepts/05 UI Components/PivotGrid/040 Summaries/07 Custom Aggregate Function/20 Server-Side Data Aggregation.md

 Follow the instructions below to implement custom server-side data aggregation for a field.
 You will need the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md" target="_blank">DevExtreme.AspNet.Data</a> library.

-1. Set the [remoteOperations](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/remoteOperations.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#remoteOperations') option to **true**.
+1. Set the [remoteOperations](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/remoteOperations.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#remoteOperations') property to **true**.

 1. Implement and register a custom server-side data aggregator using **DevExtreme.AspNet.Data** as described in <a href="https://devexpress.github.io/DevExtreme.AspNet.Data/net/api/DevExtreme.AspNet.Data.Aggregation.CustomAggregators.html" target="_blank">this article</a>.